Battle of Soledar: Background

-During the eastern Ukraine campaign in the Russian invasion of Ukraine, Russian and separatist forces set their sights on seizing the Donbas region, consisting of Donetsk and Luhansk oblasts.
+During the eastern Ukraine campaign in the Russo-Ukrainian war, Russian and separatist forces set their sights on seizing the Donbas region, consisting of Donetsk and Luhansk oblasts.
 Parts of these oblasts, including their capitals with the same names, were seized in pro-Russian uprisings in 2014.
 In late June and early July 2022, Luhansk Oblast fell under Russian control following the Ukrainian withdrawal from Sievierodonetsk and Lysychansk.
 The battlefield then shifted towards the cities of Bakhmut, Siversk, and Soledar, all key settlements in Donetsk Oblast.

 The first shelling in Soledar began on 17 May, when Russian forces used drones and planes against Soledar, Klinove, and Vovchoiarivka.
 The next day, Donetsk Oblast governor Pavlo Kyrylenko said Russian forces had closed within 20 kilometers of Soledar, while shelling the settlement along with Bakhmut and Kostiantynivka.
 The Russian Ministry of Defense claimed Ukrainian ammunition warehouses were destroyed in Soledar during these campaigns.
 On 20 May, a Russian missile had hit and damaged the Soledar Salt Mine.
 By the end of May, Russian forces had only advanced 4 kilometers towards Soledar.

 On 1 June, Russian shelling killed one person and wounded two others.
 Shelling continued on 6 June.
 On 16 June, Russian forces attempted to advance towards Soledar, but made no notable gains.
 Fighting intensified in early July after the fall of Sievierodonetsk and Lysychansk, with Russian forces shelling Soledar, Bakhmut, and nearby settlements on 3 July, along with advancing multiple kilometers.
 Through the rest of July, shelling and small Russian assaults continued.
 On the night of 9–10 July, "a dozen missiles" struck the cultural center in Soledar, with fires burning for days, as no firefighters responded.
 The Vuhlehirska power plant was captured on 26 July, effectively making Soledar the next key target along that axis.

 Before the invasion, there were 15,000 inhabitants in Soledar.
 By late July, there were around 2,000 people remaining.
 The Soledar Salt Mine, shelled many times, had closed.

 On 2 August, prominent Ukrainian nationalist and military officer Andriy Zhovanyk died in battle near Soledar.
 Reportedly, he died while serving as a company commander of the 4th tactical group of the Right Sector Ukrainian Volunteer Corps.
 Around fall 2022, high-ranking Ukrainian officer Oleksandr Syrskyi was put in charge of the defense of both Bakhmut and Soledar.